A Gibson SG Special with Timeless Look and Modern Sound

 - Two humbuckers - 490 R (neck) and 490T (bridge) without covers

 It's hard to believe that by 1961, Gibson decided to discontinue the original Les Paul guitar - or what we now think of as the Les Paul Standard.
 The motivation is unclear.
 Weak sales?
 The urge to try something new?
 In any case, the first SGs were actually called Les Pauls, but Les himself wasn't in favor of that for a variety of reasons.
 So, in a bold move, this solid guitar was renamed SG, which stood for, uh, solid guitar.
 A few years later, Gibson started making the original Les Pauls again, but the SG proved so popular that they kept making them.
 Though it fell on tough times in later years, there's a renewed interest in SGs today.
 The reason is easy to understand.
 It's actually quite a cool looking instrument, delivering the classic humbucker sound for people who don't particularly want or need a Les Paul Standard.
 Yet it doesn't cut corners.
 You still get the mahogany body in Worn Cherry with a special faded finish, so it looks like an SG with plenty of stage and studio miles on it, plus a pair of coverless humbuckers that deliver all the warm, fat tone you could ever want.

 A New Generation of Fast-playing Necks

-The early Les Pauls had huge necks, but by 1960 the neck underwent several modifications until it became what's known as the slim-taper design.
+The early Les Pauls had huge necks, but by 1960 the neck underwent several modifications until it became what's known as the slim-taper design, a Sweetwater favorite.
 The SG took it one step farther, making the neck among the fastest ever designed.
-Hey, Frank Zappa played one and the guy had some wicked chops.
-If you like the combination of a wide but thin mahogany neck with the warmth of a baked maple fingerboard, you'll love the SG Special.
+Hey, Frank Zappa played one, and the guy had some wicked chops.
+If you like the combination of a wide but thin mahogany neck with the warmth of a rosewood fingerboard, you'll love the SG Special.

 Two Fat, Smoking Humbuckers